top of page

 Dogs never stop learning. . .and neither should we.
 As a pet professional, it’s imperative that I attend webinars and conferences to learn the latest information about the newest trends in social media, pet care, etc.

-Last week, I attended the annual Texas Pet Sitters Association Conference in Galveston.
-The topics on this year’s agenda were how to improve our blogging skills, learning the signs of diabetes in cats, how to give subcutaneous fluids to cats, and how to promote your business to the media.
+In February of 2025, I attended the Texas Pet Sitters Association Conference in Galveston.
+The topics were how to improve our blogging skills, learning the signs of diabetes in cats, how to give subcutaneous fluids to cats, and how to promote your business to the media.

-In January, I attended a 2 day online conference on clicker training with the best and brightest trainers n the industry.
-Last Tuesday after I got back from Texas, I took part in an online seminar from Pet Sitters International about social media.
+Also in 2025, I attended a 2 day online conference on clicker training with the best and brightest trainers n the industry, took part in an online seminar from Pet Sitters International about social media, and I attended another online conference on dog behavior.

 Why is Learning Important in Dog Training?